connieyee/crypto.com_nft_automation/README.md

 ### A short description on design and test cases

-- Use Cypress, Typescript as the framework for this scripting
+- Use Cypress, Typescript as the framework for this testing
 - Use Eslint and Tslint to standardise the coding style
 - Implement GitHub CICD to ensure every code push matches the above standard
 - Use Page Factory and Page Object Model Design patterns